Best Rooftop Bars in Edinburgh: Drinks, Dates & Castle Views

 This article has links to products and services we love, which we may make commission from.

-Rooftop bars in Edinburgh are a relatively new development which the Everything Edinburgh writing team cannot get enough of!
+Rooftop bars in Edinburgh are a relatively new development that the Everything Edinburgh writing team cannot get enough of!

 Since the city has kept natural heritage at the heart of planning, you won’t find skyscrapers like in London, in fact many of Edinburgh’s coolest bars are underground and in basements!

-Since the bars with views in Edinburgh are limited in numbers, be sure to make reservations to avoid disappointment.
+Since the number of bars with views in Edinburgh is limited, be sure to make reservations to avoid disappointment.

 Rooftop Bars in Edinburgh Old Town and Southside